 - The Regulation applies to all electronic records that contain information about living and identifiable individuals and extends data protection to manual files where the personal data of a data subject is readily accessible (a structured filing system).

-- the main aim of the Act is to protect data from unnecessary, unauthorised or harmful use and to provide individuals with some control over the use of their personal data.
+- The main aim of the Regulation is to protect data from unnecessary, unauthorised or harmful use and to provide individuals with some control over the use of their personal data.
 Individuals have the right to take action for compensation caused by inaccurate, lost or destroyed data or unauthorised disclosure of information.
 They also have the right to complain to the Information Commissioner who may serve an enforcement notice and, in some circumstances, impose a financial penalty.

 Please read the attached policy below for information and procedures to follow should you wish to make a Data Subject Access Request.

-Once complete, the standard form should be either posted to the Trust Governance Manager, Greenwood House, Private Road No 2, Colwick Quays Business Park, NG4 2JY or emailed to firstname.lastname@example.org.
+Once complete, the standard form should be either posted to the Trust Governance Manager, Greenwood House, Private Road No 2, Colwick Quays Business Park, NG4 2JY or emailed to: email@example.com.

-The Trust Data Protection Officer is Alison Hope and she can be contacted on 0115 748 3310 or email@example.com
+The Trust Data Protection Officer can be contacted on firstname.lastname@example.org or 0115 748 3310.